Mufura-Tshipama/imad5112-assignment-2-Mufura-Tshipama/README.md

 ## T

 ### Purpose:
-The main goal of this app is to [Serves as a meal suggestion app, helping users decide what to eat based on the time of day they input.
-By making the decision-making process easy for them,the app can also help with better meal planning and also healthier habits.]
+The main goal of this app is to [ Dsplay true or false question to the user and test the users knowledge maybe about historical events to see if they know a bit about the past ,this app can also be used for engaging with friends and famliy and test each others knowelegde.]

 ### Key Features:
-- Feature 1: [Time-Based Meal Suggestions,User input the time of day (e.g., morning, afternoon, evening, or night), "and the app provides meal recommendations depending on the time of the day."]
+- Feature 1: [Display true of false questions to the user."]
-- Feature 2: [Error Handling, the user receives clear feedback if invalid input is provide e.g if user inputs anything besides the times of the day it will show an error message,"]
+- Feature 2: [user cant go to the next question without answering the currernt question their on"]
-- Feature 3: [Optional, another feature, e.g., "Push notifications for reminders"]
+- Feature 3: [when you are finshed with the quiz the appp will show you your socer and leave you with a message ethier to try aging or a well done text"]

-These features aim to provide [A fast way to choose your meals depending on the time of the day , e.g., an easy-to-use platform for decicion making making when it comes to having your meals ].
+These features aim to provide [to help the user has their answer the quiz app].
 ```

 Why: